 The ESTRID study started in 2010 and is a case-control study, meaning we compare cases with diabetes to controls without diabetes.
 We invite all individuals with LADA registered in ANDIS and, since 2012, all individuals with LADA registered in ANDiU as well.
 For every LADA case, we invite four type 2 cases from the respective registries as well as six individuals from the general population, matched for county and age, to act as controls.
 Without these control cases, we would not be able to see whether lifestyle differs between individuals who have developed diabetes and those who haven't.
 Everyone who accepts to participate in the study is asked to fill out a questionnaire in which heredity and lifestyle are mapped out.
 Our goal is to include more than 3000 individuals with diabetes in the study and a matching number of controls.

 In the diagram below you can see how many individuals have participated in the ESTRID study since its beginning in 2010.
 Thus far, more than 5000 respondents have contributed to the study.
-Out of these, more than 2600 are individuals with diabetes and almost as many without diabetes, so-called controls, have participated.
+Out of these, more than 2600 are individuals with diabetes and almost as many are diabetes free, so-called controls.
 The response rate is almost 80% among cases with diabetes and above 60% among controls, which we consider a very good result!
 Among the participants, 53% are male and 47% are female.